-How to Meal-Prep for a Week of Flat-Belly Lunches
+How to Meal-Prep for a Week of Lunches to Help You Lose Belly Fat

 While belly fat may make it feel like your favorite jeans are a little tight, the bigger concern is the link between excess visceral fat (the fat stored in the abdomen that surrounds your vital organs) and a higher risk for certain diseases, like type 2 diabetes and heart disease.
 While there is no cure-all diet that targets belly fat specifically, there are a number of foods that have been shown to help trim your midsection, like avocados, eggs and chickpeas.

 Read More: 7-Day Flat-Belly Meal Plan

 Meal-prepping your meals in advance, like meal-prepping a week of healthy lunches you can take on the go, can seriously help you get in more of those belly-fat-burning foods consistently throughout the week.
 Not to mention, planning and preparing meals in advance saves you time and guarantees you'll have a healthy meal at the ready when hunger strikes.
 Here are our best tips for building flat-belly lunches, plus three delicious flat-belly meal-prep lunch recipes to make on your own for the busy workweeks.

 Tips for Building Lunches to Lose Belly Fat

 Follow these simple tips to build flat-belly lunches for every week.

 There are a number of foods that have been shown to help reduce belly fat, including eggs, artichokes, avocado, peanuts and chickpeas.
 Try to include at least one or a combination of these foods at lunchtime.
 We've incorporated a number of these foods into our three meal-prep recipes below.

 2. Fill up with fiber-rich foods